-What if I’m a tea drinker and the person offering me a coffee is my future boss and I want to make a great first impression?
+What if the person offering me (a tea drinker) the coffee is my future boss and I want to make a great first impression?

 What if the person asking me to work on Saturday is the mean head teacher at my childrens’ school?

 You get the gist.
-Each question by itself is pretty straight forward – it’s the context which makes our NOs more difficult.
+Each question by itself is pretty straight forward.
+It’s the context it is placed in that makes our NOs more difficult.

-As women we are context hackers.
+And as women we are context hackers.
 We are continuously scanning and checking for signs of agreement and disagreement in others.
-Too many of us have been raised to become pleasers and conflict-avoiders – perhaps polite as children, not as useful as adults.
+Too many of us have been raised to become pleasers and (conflict) avoiders to the detriment of ourselves.

-Why are women so invested in keeping relationships happy and conflict free?
-Why do we tend to care so much about what people think, prefering to please others, avoid conflict and give up part of ourselves rather than potentially upsetting anyone?
+Why are we women so invested in keeping relationships happy and conflict free?
+Why do we tend to care so much about what people think and rather please and avoid conflict and give up part of ourselves than upsetting others?

-According to Tara Mohr, the author of “Playing Big” there are six reasons we care so much about what other people think:
+According to Tara Mohr, the author of the book ‘’Playing Big’’ there are ‘six reasons we care so much about what other people think’:

-- Relational Focus (whether by nature, nurture, or both, many women are very relationship-oriented).
+1. Relational Focus (whether by nature or nurture or both, many women are very relationship-oriented),

-- Heightened awareness of others’ reactions (a host of studies have found that as a group, women are more skilled than men at reading people’s facial expressions and body language).
+2. Heightened awareness of others’ reactions (a host of studies have found that as a group, women are more skilled than men at reading other people’s facial expressions and body language),

-- A history of survival through likeability and social influence.
+3. A history of survival through likeability and social influence,

-- Cultural focus on girls’ and womens’ appearances (the explicit message women receive being – ‘be beautiful, be thin, be attractive and SMILE’.
-What this says to us at a deeper level is that how others perceive us is what matters).
+5. Cultural focus on girls’ and women’s appearances (while the explicit message women receive is, ‘be beautiful, be thin, be attractive: that’s what matters,’ what this says to us at a deeper level is that how others perceive us is what matters) and

-To paraphrase Brene Brown: You might no longer be as sweet as you used to be, but you’ll be much more loving.
+To paraphrase Brene Brown: You might no longer be as sweet as you used to be but much more loving.

 Saying yes when you don’t mean it, and giving when you don’t want to, is like loading a slingshot with resentment, anger, frustration and hatred.
 Sooner or later this awesome load of contempt will be shot at the next best deserving or more likely undeserving person.
-Your kids or the idiot in the car infront of you, just to get rid of our frustrations and clear the air.
-This won’t solve the problem at its source.
+Your kids or the idiot in the other car to get rid of our frustrations and to clear the air.
+Unfortunately this does not solve the problem at its source.